corintai/corint-decision/crates/corint-repository/README.md

 Repository abstraction layer for the CORINT Decision Engine.

-This crate provides a unified interface for loading rules, rulesets, templates, and pipelines from different storage backends (file system, database, etc.).
+This crate provides a unified interface for loading rules, rulesets, and pipelines from different storage backends (file system, database, etc.).

 ## Features